All Episodes

 One of them, a Democrat leader, told me that any early withdrawal will be a catastrophe for the United States and the world.

-Taliban said, I know George Bush as a clear and strong man who does not bow down to blackmail.
+Asked whether the resignation of Rumsfeld meant a collapse of the Bush administration's policy, Talabani said, I know George Bush as a clear and strong man who does not bow down to blackmail.

 All right, what are we to make of this?

-It'd be a different thing if Democrats had flown over there for a John Kerry behind the scenes meeting.
+It'd be a different thing if Democrats had flown over there for a John Kerry behind-the-scenes meeting.

-We'd have no intention to be a catastrophe if we got out of there.
+It'd be a catastrophe if we got out of there.

-Now, how is this going to play with it?
+Now, how is this going to play?

 But you throw this in the mix of all the stuff today, and it's just surreal.